coreysyms/foundationStickyFooter/README.md

 A: Yes, all testing so far has shown that sickyfooter plays will with Foundation 6

+Q: What about HTML 5 allowing for multiple footer tags?

+A: Sticky Footer will only stick the last < footer > on your page.

 Q: Do I need to apply 100% height to my body?

 A: This has been changed from don't to does not matter.
 New sticky footer will still work with height 100%